Two female students walking on the side courtyard at California Western School of Law

 2. 2 .

-Apply for Federal Financial Aid
+How Do I Apply for Financial Aid at California Western?

 Financial aid application process